DonovanMods/donovan-7d2d-modlets/README.md

 These are not included in AiO but may be used individually or as overrides to the AiO modlet.
 Unless otherwise noted below, they are all compatible with AiO.

+- [CraftableDukes](modlets/optional/donovan-craftabledukes) - Allows you to craft Dukes from Brass + Iron in the Forge
 - [CraftableParts](modlets/optional/donovan-craftableparts) - Allows you to craft all weapon and armor parts in the workbench.
 - [LevelFaster](modlets/optional/donovan-levelfaster) - Increases the experience gain on most items / actions (_deprecated as you can now set this in the game options_)
 - [MegaBooks](modlets/optional/donovan-megabooks) - Significantly increases the chance of finding books